CourseReps/ECEN489-Spring2016/Students/captjack/Project3/README.md

 There is some primative cookie and session mangement on the web application to keep users authenticated when they navigate.
 There is also a tool to upload images from your computer to the website as well (instead of directly from the phone).

+###Accomplishments and Failures
+* successfully integrated ZXing Application to generate QR codes
+* created a proof of concept encryption system
+* created a web application that uses proper session and cookie management, and proper authentication with a MySQL database (weak auth and management code will be used a a teaching tool for the cyber security club, will be made stronger in the furture).

+* failed to succesfully receive QR image sent from phone
+* failed to retreive image that was uploaded via the website (i.e. I was able to receive the picture, but failed to display it back)